The library of The Ad Museum Tokyo is the only specialized library in Japan focused on advertising communication.

 Advertising materials search database (Digihub)

-- Digihub is a database of advertising materials available at the Advertising Museum Tokyo.
+- Digihub is a database of advertising materials available at The Ad Museum Tokyo.
 You can use the terminals available in the library to view the archive of over 200,000 advertising items, such as nishiki-e (colored woodblock prints), hikifuda (flyers), posters, newspaper and magazine advertisements, TV and radio commercials and other materials.

 - Due to copyright restrictions, Digihub is available for viewing only.
 Photography, printing or dubbing is not permitted.

 - Please feel free to consult our staff if you have any questions about the materials, need information on advertising or wish to check the availability of materials.
 You may contact us by telephone also.